Friends of Parks

 Friends of Parks groups look for a wide variety of skills to support their environmental work, for example; event management, social media, administration, accountancy and education.

-Nature Space website to find a group near you or email your local community park ranger for more information.
+Visit the Nature Space website to find a group near you or email your community park ranger for more information.

 Corporate and community groups

 We welcome corporate and community groups to our volunteer programmes.
 Volunteering in parks is great for team building.

 To find a local group or site that needs help with park and beach clean-ups, planting and plant releasing, email your community park ranger.